MichelleGri/la-boulangerie/README.md

 * [Am I Responsive](http://ami.responsivedesign.is/#)– checking responsiveness of the site
 * DEV Tools – Lighthouse check

 ***

 ## Testing

-The website was tested by the wesbite developer, specific testing methods and tools, and other people.
+The website was tested by the developer, specific testing methods and tools, and other people.
 This was done to ensure the website is in working order and performs as expected.

-#### Checks carried out by the website developer
+### Checks carried out by the developer

 * The navigations links are linked to the corresponding pages and direct the user to the relevant page.
 * The logo on each pages directs the user back to the homepage.